Routing strategies for global tables - AWS Prescriptive Guidance

 Perhaps the most complex piece of a global table deployment is managing request routing.
 Requests must first go from an end user to a Region that’s chosen and routed in some manner.
 The request encounters some stack of services in that Region, including a compute layer that perhaps consists of a load balancer backed by an AWS Lambda function, container, or Amazon Elastic Compute Cloud (Amazon EC2) node, and possibly other services, including maybe another database.
 That compute layer communicates with DynamoDB.
 It should do that by using the local endpoint for that Region.
 The data in the global table replicates to all other participating Regions, and each Region has a similar stack of services around its DynamoDB table.

 The global table provides each stack in the various Regions with a local copy of the same data.
 You might consider designing for a single stack in a single Region and anticipate making remote calls to a secondary Region’s DynamoDB endpoint if there’s an issue with the local DynamoDB table.
 This is not best practice.
-The latencies associated with going across Regions might be 100 times higher than for local access.
-A back-and-forth series of 5 requests might take milliseconds when performed locally but seconds when crossing the globe.
-It’s better to route the end user to another Region for processing.
+If there’s an issue in one Region that’s caused by DynamoDB (or, more likely, caused by something else in the stack or by another service that depends on DynamoDB), it’s best to route the end user to another Region for processing and use that other Region’s compute layer, which will talk to its local DynamoDB endpoint.
+This approach routes around the problematic Region entirely.
 To ensure resiliency, you need replication across multiple Regions: replication of the compute layer as well as the data layer.

 There are numerous techniques for routing an end user request to a Region for processing.
 The right choice depends on your write mode and your failover considerations.
 This section discusses four options: client-driven, compute-layer, Amazon Route 53, and AWS Global Accelerator.